EliotHerbst/TravelingPolitician/README.md

 ### Installing chromedriver

 Depending on your environment you may have to change the chromedriver.exe file.
-If you already have a chromedriver installed, you can delete this file and set path_to_chromedriver in TravelingPolitician.py equal to the file path ie:
+If you already have a chromedriver installed, you can delete this file and set path_to_chromedriver in TravelingPolitician.py equal to the file path for your chromedriver ie:
 ```
 path_to_chromedriver = "Your FilePath Here"
 ```